-It is essential that all members of staff act as role models and encourage good behaviour throughout the school.
+It is essential that all members of staff act as a role model and encourage good behaviour throughout the school.

 All staff are expected to set a good example in terms of presentation, punctuality and commitment.

-Staff should aim to be positive, give praise that is genuine and treat individuals fairly and consistently.
-Staff should also aim to communicate effectively and listen carefully to others.
+All staff should aim to be positive, give praise that is genuine and should treat individuals fairly and consistently.

+All staff should aim to communicate effectively and listen carefully to others.